-The Pennsylvania Health Care Cost Containment Council's (PHC4) Cardiac Procedures Report displays volume and outcome information for cardiac procedures performed in the Pennsylvania acute care hospitals that typically perform these procedures on adults.
+The Pennsylvania Health Care Cost Containment Council's (PHC4) Cardiac Procedures Report displays volume and outcome information for cardiac procedures performed in the Pennsylvania acute care hospitals that typically perform these procedures on adults (18 years and older).
 The Cardiac Procedures Report can assist consumers and purchasers in making more informed health care decisions.
 The report can also serve as an aid to providers in highlighting additional opportunities for quality improvement and cost containment.